VIAME/VIAME/examples/building_and_installing_viame/README.rst

 Depending on which enable flags you have set and your system configuration, you may need to set additional cmake variables to point to dependency locations.
-An example is below for a system with CUDA, Python, and Matlab enabled.
+An example is below for a system with CUDA, Python, and Matlab enabled, though the versions are old.
+Please do not use CUDA 8 or python 2.7 anymore.

 .. image:: http://www.viametoolkit.org/wp-content/uploads/2017/03/cmake-options.png
    :scale: 30 %